08 October, 2020

 Preserve the same partitioning.

 Example: Two stages in a job (Sort and Dataset).
-In sort stage you have done “Hash” partition and in the dataset you have given “Same” partition.
-In the dataset the data will be preserved with the hash partition.
+In the sort stage, you have done “Hash” partition and in the dataset, you have given the “Same” partition.
+In the dataset, the data will be preserved with the hash partition.

 In the first slot of the below figure sequential execution is shown.
-Parallel job can be executed in two processing, SMP and MPP, in the second and third slot of the below figure it is shown.
+A parallel job can be executed in two processing, SMP and MPP, in the second and third slots of the below figure it is shown.

 |S. No||No of Ways||Volume of Data||Best way of Partition||Allocation of Configuration File (Node)|